 - Release Pressure in a Safe Way – Pressure from a pressure cooker can be released in three ways: Natural release by removing the cooker from heat and allowing it to sit until the pressure reduces; cold water release by running cold water over the lid of the closed pressure cooker; or quick release by using the steam release valve to expel steam.
 Always be sure to protect your face, hands, and body when releasing pressure, and remember that steam may still escape when opening the pressure cooker—even if you believe you have properly released the pressure.

-- Clean the Cooker Properly – When you have finished using your pressure cooker, remove the gasket and clean it separately from other parts of the cooker.
+- Clean the Cooker Properly – According to BBC Good Food, when you have finished using your pressure cooker, remove the gasket and clean it separately from other parts of the cooker.
 Clean out the release valve with a toothpick.
-To reduce unnecessary wear on the gasket, store your pressure cooker with the lid upside down on the pot rather than locked in place.
+To reduce unnecessary wear on the gasket, store your pressure cooker with the lid upside down on the pot rather than locked in place [2].

 Related Article: Why Pressure Cookers Explode & How to Avoid It